directus/directus/docs/getting-started/glossary.md

 ## API

+The Application Programming Interface (API) provided by the platform is how you can programmatically connect your project's content, files, and system information to external code (like a website) or with other third-party services.

 ## App

 An intuitive no-code application for managing database content.
 Powered by the API, the modular and highly extensible App is written in [Vue.js](https://vuejs.org).

 ## Activity

+Activity is a log of all events that take place within the platform.
+Used for accountability, each activity record tracks the event type, user, timestamp, IP address, user-agent, and any associated revision data.

 ## Collections